 Professional development

-All UK stockbrokers are regulated by the Financial Conduct Authority (FCA) and you'll need to register with the FCA as an 'approved person'.
+All UK stockbrokers are regulated by the FCA and you'll need to register with them as an 'approved person'.

 As a trainee stockbroker, you'll learn on the job, working alongside qualified stockbrokers.
 You will also study towards industry-recognised qualifications.